JustS-js/CatTeleportMod-Fabric/README.md

 # CatTeleportMod-Fabric
-Little mod to help you count seconds on cat-powered teleport
+A little mod to help you count seconds on cat-powered teleports